 Introduction

-Many people don’t adopt this explicit goal as a personal priority to any degree, but still do significant good via more particular commitments (to more specific communities, causes, or individuals).
+Moral truisms may still be widely ignored.
+The moral truism underlying Effective Altruism is that we have strong reasons to do more good, and it’s worth adopting the efficient promotion of the impartial good as one among one’s many life projects.
+Anyone who personally adopts that project (to any non-trivial extent) counts, in my book, as an effective altruist (whatever their opinion of the EA movement and its institutions).
+Many people don’t adopt this explicit goal as a personal priority to any degree, but still do significant good via more particular good commitments (from parenthood to local community groups and causes).
 That’s fine by me, but I do think that even people who aren’t themselves effective altruists should recognize the EA project as a good one.
 We should all generally want people to be more motivated by efficient impartial beneficence (on the margins), even if you don’t think it’s the only thing that matters.

 A popular (but silly) criticism of effective altruism is that it is entirely vacuous.
 As Freddie deBoer writes: